Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Methods

 \subsection{Ensemble Model: Stacked Generalization and $k$-Nearest Neighbors}

 As will be shown below, though both ResNets performed well, there is a sizable subset of the data which one network classified correctly while the other was incorrect.
-Because of this disagreement between the ResNets, it is possible to construct an ensemble model which uses the two models' outputs to achieve an accuracy greater than that of the two individual networks \cite{deepL}.
-We employ the technique of ``stacked generalization'' \cite{stackGen} whereby the output distributions of the two ResNets are used as inputs to a new model.
-Using two ResNets with different loss functions and labeling schemes decreases the amount of correlation between the models, giving us a more robust ensemble model.
-We use a $k$-nearest neighbors model (hereafter KNN) with $k=50$ for this secondary model.
-To do this, we let $C^i_j, K^i_j$ be the probability (taken from the CXE- and KLD-ResNet outputs, respectively) that the $i$-the image belongs to the $j$-th class.
+Because of this disagreement between the ResNets, it is possible to construct an ensemble model which uses the two models' outputs to achieve an accuracy greater than that of the two individual networks, as informed by \citet{deepL}.
+We employ the technique of ``stacked generalization'', outlined in \citet{stackGen}, whereby the output distributions of the two ResNets are used as inputs to a new model.
+Using two ResNets with different loss functions decreases the amount of correlation between the models, giving us a more robust ensemble model.
+We use a $k$-nearest neighbors model (hereafter KNN) with $k=50$.
+We create the inputs for the KNN in the following manner.
+Let $C^i_j, K^i_j$ be the probability (taken from the CXE- and KLD-ResNet outputs, respectively) that the $i$-th image belongs to the $j$-th class.
 We can then create a new set of input data $X$ for the KNN model via Equation \ref{concat}.

 Note that the lower index of $X$ takes on $2M$ values since there are two models each with $M=24$ classes whose output probabilities must be incorporated.